Niche Transports

 ------------------------------- ------------------------------- ------------------------------- -------------------------------

-One of the most significent existing examples of the use of moving walkways and escalators to cover a 'longer distance' is the Central-Mid-Levels escalator system in Hong Kong.
+One of the most significant existing examples of the use of moving walkways and escalators to cover a 'longer distance' is the Central-Mid-Levels escalator system in Hong Kong.
 With a total length of 800 metres this is the longest outdoor covered escalator system anywhere globally.

 Consisting of 20 escalators and 3 moving walkways (as well as fixed stairways and static walkways) it was designed to carry 27,000 people a day, but actually carries over 55,000 people daily.
-The total travel time is 20 minutes although to shorten this most people walk while the system moves.
+The total travel time is 20 minutes although to shorten this many people walk while the system moves.
 It operates a tidal flow system running downhill from 6am to 10am and uphill from 10:30am to midnight everyday.

 The total vertical climb is 135 metres, this being equivalent to several miles of zigzagging roads if travelled by car.
 It has been operating since 1993 although the official opening was on 15th October 1994.